abhiseksr/filer/README.md

 ## Introduction

-The Kubernetes manifests in this repository define a Deployment and a Service for the "WebApp" application.
+The Kubernetes manifests in this repository define a Deployment and a Service for the "FileInfo" application.
 The Deployment ensures the application is available as a single replica, and the Service exposes it externally using a NodePort.

 ## Setup